 Creating a Strategy

-Armed with a deeper understanding of the current state of research and needs for the future, I drove the creation of a foundational vision and strategy for building the research team at edX.
+Armed with a deeper understanding of the current state of research and needs for the future, I worked with stakeholders to create a foundational vision and strategy for building the research team at edX.

-I also started to narrow the focus of the initial research function on 3 core areas:
+I also started to narrowed the initial focus of the research function around 3 core areas:

 - Building strong relationships with the existing functions at edX